vaaniarora/PyRTL/release/README.md

 If the new release is unusable, [yank the release](https://pypi.org/help/#yanked).
-This can be done by a project owner on PyPI, by clicking on 'Manage project' then 'Options', then Yank'.
+This can be done by a project owner on PyPI, by clicking 'Manage project' then 'Options', then Yank'.
 When a release is yanked, it remains available to anyone requesting exactly the yanked version, so a project with a pinned requirement on PyRTL won't break.
-A yanked version will not be installed in any other case, so a user running `pip install pyrtl` will not receive a yanked version.
+A yanked version will not be installed in any other case, so a user running `pip install pyrtl` will never receive a yanked version.

 ### Publishing A Fixed Release

 Fix the problem in the code, then publish a new release with a new version number by following the instructions above.
-Do not attempt to reuse an old version number.
+Do not attempt to reuse an existing version number.